 Low-Voltage Distribution Network Modeling

-As most utilities are interested in improving the energy efficiency of their network through means such as Volt/VAR optimization, it has become increasingly important to have a complete network model.
-The CYME power engineering software offers you the possibility to model the low-voltage distribution system within your current one-line diagram.
+As most utilities are interested in improving the energy efficiency of their distribution system and assessing the impact of distributed energy resources, it has become increasingly important to have a complete network model.
+The CYME Low-Voltage Distribution Network Modeling and Analysis module supports the modeling of the low-voltage distribution system within your current one-line diagram.

-The detailed modeling of low-voltage distribution systems has been made possible with the following feature enhancements:
+The detailed modeling of low-voltage distribution systems is possible thanks to the following features:

 - Service drop cables: triplex and quadruplex

 - Low-voltage spot load connected to the center-tap

 - Single phase center tap connected generators, motors, shunt capacitors and reactors

 The secondary distribution system can be built and shown in a distinct view, giving the possibility to add more information without further complicating the rest of the distribution system view.
 Report functionalities allow the display of the relevant information and results.